VladimirK2/jbc-language/jBC_Programmers_Reference_Guide.markdown

 The dotNETWrapper is loaded dynamically at runtime; therefore, a compiled basic application has no dependencies on the .NET Framework.
-Loading the framework takes between (~5 –7 sec.).
+Loading the framework takes between 5 and 7 seconds.
 However, this only occurs when calling the .NET method for the first time.

 ### SYNTAX ELEMENTS

-NameSpaceAndClassName The “full” NameSpace (e.g., myNameSpace.myClass)
+NameSpaceAndClassName The "full" NameSpace (e.g., myNameSpace.myClass)

-methodName The name of the .NET in this class (e.g., “myMethod”)
+methodName The name of the .NET in this class (e.g., "myMethod")

 Param Any parameter (eg DynArray)